 Big White, BC

-The terrain suits intermediates best, and the abundance of snow combined with lots of trees for shelter means it's a great place to learn powder.
-For 2018/19 Canada’s oldest triple chair, which was built in 1979, is finally being replaced.
-The new four-person Powder Chair makes it quicker to access gladed tree runs for all levels on the upper mountain.
+The 2,765 acres of patrolled terrain suits intermediates best, and an abundance of snow combined with lots of trees for shelter means it’s a great place to learn powder.
+The fast four-person Powder Chair makes it easy to access gladed tree runs for all levels on the upper mountain.

-There's also an area called Happy Valley at the bottom of the village offering activities such as ice skating, snowmobiling, tubing, ice climbing and snowshoeing, served by a gondola that runs till 10pm.
+An area called Happy Valley at the bottom of the village offers activities such as ice skating, snowmobiling, tubing, ice climbing and snowshoeing, and is served by a gondola that runs till 10pm.
 The village has limited après bars and shopping, but there are some decent restaurants.

 Where to stay

-Whistler’s two linked mountains (Whistler and Blackcomb) add up to make the biggest ski area in North America, which more or less automatically puts the resort on the shortlist of most transatlantic visitors – and certainly intermediates who like to rack up the miles without repeating the same slopes.
+Whistler’s two linked mountains, Whistler and Blackcomb, together form the biggest ski area in North America, 4,757 acres, with 200 trails.
+This automatically puts it on the shortlist of most transatlantic visitors – and certainly intermediates who like to rack up the miles without repeating the same slopes.

-For beginners, there are top-to-bottom green runs to progress to after leaving the nursery slopes, and Whistler mountain is very beginner-friendly, with a learning area with covered magic carpet lifts, and plenty of snowmaking and confidence-building green runs.
+For beginners, there are top-to-bottom green runs to progress to after leaving the nursery slopes, and Whistler mountain is very beginner friendly, thanks to a learning area with covered magic carpet lifts, along with plenty of snowmaking and confidence-building green runs.

 For experts, the numerous high open bowls offer a wide range of possibilities, complemented by regular dumps of powder streaming in from the nearby Pacific.
-And there are world-class terrain parks.
+There are also world-class terrain parks.

 Where to stay

-The Delta Whistler Village Suites complex has studios and one-and two-bedroom suites, close to the restaurants and shops and a six-minute walk from the lifts.
-From £1,099 based on four people sharing a two-bedroom condominium with Frontier.
+Crystal Lodge & Suites is set in the heart of Whistler Village.
+It’s close to the restaurants and shops and a two-minute walk from the lifts.
+From £882 based on two sharing with Inghams.

 While nowhere else is quite in the same league as Whistler, Panorama has excellent terrain for beginners, experts and adventurous intermediates.
-It's a bit limited for blue-run skiers, though.
-In Lake Louise, all three sectors have plenty to amuse intermediates and experts alike, though don’t count on deep powder.
-For beginners, there are good nursery slopes at the base lodge.
+It’s a bit limited for blue-runs though.
+In Lake Louise, all three sectors have plenty to amuse intermediates and experts alike, though deep powder is not a certainty.
+For beginners, there are good nursery slopes by the base lodge.

 Best for value

-Banff does not offer the lowest on-the-spot prices, but it has one key advantage over other Canadian resorts – tour operators offer great-value package holidays here.
-The town sits at one end of a fabulously scenic drive through mountainous national parks, and there are a lot of lodgings here to meet summer demand – in winter these lodgings are relatively cheap.
+Banff does not necessarily have lower in-resort prices than its rivals, but it does offer one key advantage over other Canadian resorts – tour operators offer great-value package holidays here.
+The town sits at the gateway to a fabulously scenic drive through mountainous national parks that attract huge numbers of summer tourists.
+Accommodation created to meet this demand is relatively cheap during the less busy winter season.

 Banff itself is a jolly little tourist town with more than 100 bars and restaurants, and countless souvenir shops.
-It has three ski areas, each a free bus ride from town.
+Three ski areas are covered by the lift pass, each a free bus ride from town.
 Norquay is only a few minutes away, but tiny, with just 190 acres of terrain including a good nursery area.